MisterPea/Art-Portfolio/README.md

 ---
 This repository consists of two parts:
 * A SSR desktop-only CMS system
-* A SSG portfolio website
+* A SSR portfolio website

 Todo:
 #### CMS - NextJS SSR - Concived for desktop use only.